seeyijie/bookreviews/readme.md

 Deployment done!
 Thank you for your patience!
 Access the webpage via the following link: http://18.189.31.214:80
 ```
-### Analytics
+### Analytics Tasks
 Running the analytics command will result in lots of output on the command line.
-This scirpt takes about 12 to 15 minutes on t3.large to launch from our tests.
-The lines to look for are:
+This script takes about 12 to 15 minutes on t3.large to finish.
+The final lines of the printout should look like this:
 ```
 Downloaded: pearsonr.csv/_SUCCESS
 Downloaded: pearsonr.csv/part-00000-af82b809-7402-4e54-818d-d7bb635fa728-c000.csv